brystmar/greeting-cards-ui/README.md

-# greeting-cards-ui
+# UI for the [Greeting Cards](https://github.com/brystmar/greeting-cards) project

-UI for the greeting-cards project
+Insanity is defined as manipulating complex data via the terminal.